GovInTheOpen/GitBook-Documents/code-repositories.md

-# Code Repositories
+# Gov Code Repositories

 ## US Cities

 List of cities that have official public code repositories.
-Contact us on Twitter or Slack to get your gov added.
+Contact us on Github or Twitter or Slack to get your gov added.

 See the [GitHub Community page for a City list](https://government.github.com/community/#us-city) \(though these are mostly Code for America groups\).
 Here are a few involved in the OGC.